For many living with chronic pain, cannabis may be a safer and more effective option than opioids.

 Pain is incredibly complex, and there are numerous different kinds.
 Inflammatory, neuropathic, and cancer-related pain are just a few of the most common types.
 In addition, everyone experiences pain differently.
 But, new clinical data continues to emerge regarding pain and how it’s transmitted.
 Basically, it’s all to do with the endocannabinoid system.

 Researchers are gaining a greater understanding of how this system works in regard to pain.
 In fact, medical scientists recently studied a woman living pain-free due to a mutation in her endocannabinoid system.

 We now know that activation of cannabinoid receptors, like CB1 and CB2, can help reduce symptoms of pain.
 So can the inhibition of the release of glutamate and other inflammatory agents.
 THC and CBD target endocannabinoid receptors to relieve pain.
 Opioids also work down similar pathways to manage pain.
 This explains the fast rise in prescriptions of opioids for pain in the past few decades.

-A Better Option than Opioids for those Living with Chronic Pain?
+A Better Option than Opioids?

 Is daily, long-term consumption of cannabis harmful to your health?
 The short answer is, ‘no.’ Of course, it’s not as simple as that.
 It depends on what cannabinoids the patient is consuming.

 A study in Pain Medicine (2009), identified the potential harms of chronic cannabis consumption.
 These included alterations in cognitive and motor function, as well as perception.
 We also know that too much THC can make the pain cycle worse.
 It can also cause cannabinoid hyperemesis syndrome in some unique cases.